phoenixphoebus/diy-electronics/README.md

 * convertToTwoDigitString() - This function pads zeros when hours and/or minutes return by ntp is less than 10.

 ## Wiring
 There are numerous articles on the internet for connecting max7219 display with max7219 and have observed all of them to work in my experience.
+Please create an issue and I'll try to update this section as soon as possible.

 ## Case
 I use a public library to 3d print cases and haven't been able to get a good one printed yet.
 The library uses Ultimaker 3 or Ultimaker S3.